 The cream of Japanese castle architecture

 Himeji-jo is the largest of Japan’s traditional castles, and it is also extremely well-preserved.
 Built at the end of the 17th century with all the most modern and elaborate defence features of the time, it was never actually attacked as a long period of peace followed.
-Instead, the rulers kept the castle in good repair and it is now a prime example of the peculiar Japanese castle architecture with its pyramid-style multi-storied donjons and tiled roofs.
-For its splendid white colour, the castle is called the White Heron Castle.
+Instead, the rulers kept the castle in good repair and it is now a prime example of the peculiar Japanese castle architecture with its pyramid-style donjons in multiple stories, and glittering roof tiles.
+For its splendid white colour, the castle got its nickname, the White Heron Castle.
 The much-visited Himeji Castle became a UNESCO World Heritage site in 1993 as a masterpiece of Japanese wooden castle architecture.

 With a fixed train ticket to move on in a few hours, it may have been wiser to take the tour around the gardens and subsidiary buildings, take some photos of the donjon with cherry blossoms and leave it at that.
 But no, we stubbornly joined the column of tourists who wanted to visit Himeji Castle itself.
 All were shuffling slowly towards the entrance to the main tower.

 Once inside, there was no turning back.
 Since there are also historical exhibits inside the building, the procession moved at an even slower pace.
 From outside, the tower appears to have five floors, but inside it is two more, including the basement.
 Supposedly that’s a particularly mean trick to deceive attackers about their progress and additional hidden defenders!
 When we were halfway up it became clear that we weren’t going to make our train unless we could skip the view from the top floor and get out soon.
 Luckily, on one of those floors there’s an option to cross a barrier and join the downward line.
 Soon we were out of the turmoil and made it to the train just in time.